-Respite’s mission is to support families with children struggling with the challenges of Serious Emotional Disturbance (SED) by providing a break from the continuous tasks and pressures of caring for them, while also providing the children with therapeutic activities and relationships designed to build self-esteem and develop social skills.
-Respite can take a number of forms but each is based on the premise that by having periods of relief, a family is better able to cope with the intense day-to-day demands of living with a special needs child.
+Respite can take a number of forms, but each is based on the premise that by having periods of relief, a family is better able to cope with the intense day-to-day demands of living with a special needs child.
 In addition, Respite can often provide a fallback plan in case of crisis.

-Many children in Respite also benefit from one-on-one mentoring and skillbuilding.
-These relationships not only allow children to work on the general goals of Respite, such as having fun and building social skills, but also allow them to work on more specific goals that are developed by the family, the case manager and the child him or herself.
+Many children in Respite also benefit from one-on-one mentoring and skill building.
+These relationships not only allow children to work on the general goals of Respite such as having fun and building social skills, but also allow the program’s children to work on more specific goals developed by their families, their case managers or the children themselves.

-Camp Success is the Respite Program’s summertime “camp on wheels.”
+Camp Success is the Respite Program’s “summer camp on wheels.”
 Campers are picked up every day and brought to various activities in the community.
-While Camp Success spends a lot of time at the pool, events also include local beaches, zoos and amusement parks when the weather is nice, and bowling, museums and roller skating on rainy days, to name a few of the places campers visit.
+While Camp Success spends a lot of time at the pool, events also include local beaches, zoos and amusement parks when the weather is nice, and bowling, museums and roller skating on rainy days.

 Camp Success runs four days a week for seven weeks.
 On Fridays, staff members meet to discuss the progress and strengths of the campers.
 These discussions result in “Success Reports” that are meant to highlight the achievements and progress of all campers; they are discussed with the campers and caregivers each week.

-Always strength based, Camp Success is predicated on the idea that there is a way for every child to succeed, and that success is different for every child.
-Despite the fact that many of our campers do not have typical camps available to them, Camp Success boasts a success rate close to 100%.
+Always strength based, Camp Success is based on the idea that there is a way for every child to succeed, and that success is different for every child.
+Despite the fact that many of our campers do not have typical camps available to them, Camp Success boasts a success rate close to 100 percent.

-Social Stars After School Program: This small after school program designed for 6 children ages 6-11 is implemented in conjunction with the Yonkers Community Action Program (YCAP.)
+Social Stars After School Program: This small after school program, which can accommodate up to six children ages 6-11, is part of the Yonkers Community Action Program (YCAP).
 Eligibility is the same as for the general Respite Program.

-Overnight Respite: Uses certified homes from Family Partnership Program (Family Services of Westchester) for planned overnight or weekend respite.
+Overnight Respite: Uses certified homes from FSW’s Family Partnership Program for planned overnight or weekend respite time.

-Crisis Respite: Informal Crisis Respite can sometime be arranged through FSW’s Respite Program if a child is in special need of a weekend trip or one-on-one attention during a difficult time or unusual circumstances.
+Crisis Respite: If a child is in special need of a weekend trip or one-on-one attention during a difficult time or unusual circumstances, Crisis Respite can usually be arranged through FSW’s Respite Program.

-Special Events: The Respite Program invites all families from all referring programs to our annual Holiday Family Party for an afternoon of family recreation.
+Special Events: The Respite Program invites all families from all referring programs to our annual Holiday Family Party for an afternoon of family fun.

 The Respite Program staff also provides recreation and supervision for the children of Family Ties’ families at their annual picnic.

 Respite works with children ages 5-17, who are living in the community and receiving intensive case management services.
-Some spaces are also reserved for children whose caregivers have had long term involvement with Family Ties family support.
-Children must be classified as struggling with Serious Emotional Disturbance (SED) or at risk of being SED and be referred by one of these sources.
+Some spaces are also reserved for children whose caregivers have had long-term involvement with Family Ties family support.
+Children must be classified as struggling with Serious Emotional Disturbances (SED) or at risk of a SED, and be referred by one of these sources.

-Respite is also able to provide weekend Respite outings and Family Respite Planning to families receiving Preventive Services from Westchester County’s Department of Social Services through our Expanded Respite for Preventive Service Families.
+Respite also provides weekend Respite outings and Family Respite Planning to families receiving Preventive Services from Westchester County’s Department of Social Services through FSW’s Expanded Respite for Preventive Service Families.